lbttim/eSTA/readme.md

-# eSTA – Electronic Staging Area (Elektronsko Sprejemno Mesto)
+# eSTA – Electronic Staging Area

 **eSTA** is a mission-critical tactical resource management system designed for **Staging Area Teams (STT)**, incident commanders, and logistics officers.
 It replaces traditional paper logs and static spreadsheets with a dynamic, real-time digital environment tailored for high-pressure, long-duration emergency interventions.